AdaCore/spark2014/docs/lrm/source/introduction.rst

 A variable or a state abstraction may be specified as external state to indicate that it represents an external communication channel, for instance, to a device or another subsystem.
-External state may be specified as volatile.
+An external variable may be specified as volatile.
-Volatile state need not have the same value between two reads without an intervening update.
-Similarly an update of volatile state might not have any effect on the internal operation of a program, its only effects are external to the program.
+A volatile state need not have the same value between two reads without an intervening update.
+Similarly an update of volatile variable might not have any effect on the internal operation of a program, its only effects are external to the program.
 These properties require special treatment of volatile variables during flow analysis and formal verification.

-In formal verification a series of reads and updates of volatile state may be modeled by a sequence or a trace.

-In both flow analysis and formal verification |SPARK| follows the Ada convention that a read of volatile variable has a possible side effect of updating the variable.  |SPARK| extends this notion to cover updates of a volatile variable such that an update of a volatile variable also has a side effect of reading the variable.  |SPARK| further extends these principles to apply to state abstractions also.
+|SPARK| follows the Ada convention that a read of volatile variable has a
+possible side effect of updating the variable.
+|SPARK| extends this notion to cover updates of a volatile variable
+such that an update of a volatile variable also has a side effect of reading the variable.  |SPARK| further extends these principles to apply to state abstractions also using The Input_Only and Output_Only options in the declaration of a state abstraction (see section :ref:`external_state`).

 .. _notes: